LBHackney-IT/API-Playbook/api-guidelines/naming.md

 should be ready here).
 The special case of a resource singleton is a collection with cardinality 1.

-# MAY Use /api as first Path Segment

-In most cases, all resources provided by a service are part of the public API, and therefore should be made available under the root "/" base path.
-If the service should also support non-public, internal APIs — for specific operational support functions, for example — add "/api" as base path to clearly separate public and non-public API resources.

 # MUST Avoid Trailing Slashes

 The trailing slash must not have specific semantics.
 Resource paths must